Jim Leach: Post-congressional career

 On August 12, 2008, Leach broke party ranks to endorse Democrat Barack Obama over fellow Republican John McCain in the 2008 U.S. presidential election.
 He spoke at the 2008 Democratic National Convention in Denver, Colorado, on the night of August 25, 2008.
 He was introduced by Senator Tom Harkin, a fellow Iowan.

 On November 14 and 15, 2008, Leach and former Clinton Secretary of State Madeleine Albright served as emissaries for President-elect Obama at the international economic summit being held in Washington, D.C.

 President Obama announced his nomination of Leach to be the ninth Chair of the National Endowment for the Humanities in June 2009.
 The appointment was confirmed in August 2009.

-On August 1, 2013, Jim Leach began serving a three-year term as public affairs chair at the University of Iowa and is to begin teaching there as a visiting professor of law in the spring of 2014.
+On August 1, 2013, Jim Leach began serving a three-year term as public affairs chair at the University of Iowa and he was slated to begin teaching there as a visiting professor of law in the spring of 2014.

+In 2020, Leach, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

+In 2022, Leach revealed in an interview with the Quad-City Times that he had changed his registration to Democratic ahead of the June primary, citing his switch as a rebuke of the national party and their response to the January 6 United States Capitol attack the previous year.
+Leach also stated that he wanted to support Christina Bohannan, a Democratic candidate (and ultimately the nominee) for Iowa's 1st congressional district that year in the primary; he also endorsed Democratic U.S. Senate nominee Michael Franken.

+Leach died on December 11, 2024, at a hospital in Iowa City, Iowa, from a heart attack and a stroke, at the age of 82.